Quality, Patient Safety, Communication, and Recordkeeping

 Name and birthday

-23. How must all health care personnel correctly identify patients before initiating patient care?
+23. How must all healthcare personnel correctly identify patients before initiating patient care?

 Using a two-patient identifier system